SavvySID/PredaMark/README.md

 - The app expects a deployed `PredictionMarket` contract.
 Point your wallet (e.g., MetaMask) to the same network where the contract is deployed (localhost for development).
 - If you wire the contract address into the UI, store it in a small configuration module or environment variable as you prefer.

-## Oracle / Resolver
+## Oracle / Resolver (optional)
-The `oracle/resolver.py` script is a placeholder for outcome resolution automation.
-Typical flow:
-1) Determine the real-world outcome from a data source
-2) Call the contract’s `resolveBet(betId, actualOutcome)` from an authorized account
+You can implement an off-chain resolver to call `resolveBet(betId, actualOutcome)` as needed.

-### Python environment
+Python environment:
 ```bash
 python -m venv .venv
 .\.venv\Scripts\activate